 Military installations are a safe haven for hundreds of listed and at-risk species and encompass a variety of ecological systems that contribute to the nation’s biological diversity.
 DoD lands have limited access and are largely undeveloped.
 Many installations are surrounded by lands that once provided essential habitat to listed and at-risk species.
 In recent years, increasing development pressure has subsumed the habitat on these lands.
 In many cases, military installations are now the main host to many listed and at-risk species.
 As a result, required protections for these species can lead to limits on training and testing activities, which can affect troop readiness.
 Researchers develop the science and demonstrate the tools enabling range managers to make decisions that protect listed and at-risk species, while maintaining the military mission.
 Read more about recent successes with the red-cockaded woodpecker on DoD installations in the Southeast.

 Military testing and training require the firing of live ammunition, which leaves toxic metals and residual contamination of munitions constituents, the energetic chemicals that power the munitions.
 If these chemicals are transported to the groundwater and migrate off base, live-fire training and testing activities may be curtailed.
 It is DoD policy to conduct an operational range assessment program to determine where such releases may occur.
 Test and training ranges present unique challenges for characterization, control, and treatment technologies.
 These ranges often encompass thousands of acres, have limited historical records, and are subject to continued use.
-Research for managing munitions constituents on ranges include identifying and characterizing the sources of contamination, protecting groundwater resources, predicting fate and transport, and assessing potential ecological impacts.
+Research for managing munitions constituents on ranges include identifying and characterizing the sources of contamination, protecting groundwater resources, predicting fate and transport, monitoring, and assessing potential ecological impacts.
 Read more about the spectrum of munitions constituents investments and emerging solutions.